 Paragliding from Murren Switzerland, High in the Alps

 Anyway, my parents and I were staying in the high village of Murren and there are a number of companies and independent guides that you can sign up with to take you paragliding.
 Every day you see them jumping from different areas in the Swiss Alps and floating down into the lush valleys below.

-To the Swiss, this is just Transportation
+To the Swiss, Paragliding is just Transportation! (so I learned)

 My guide had been paragliding all over the world, and this was one of his favorite places to launch.
 The ironic thing about the journey is the piece of paper that you sign before you run off the mountain.
 If we were in the States it would have been some kind of waiver, basically signing your life away.
 However, in Switzerland paragliding is considered a form of transportation, seriously!
 Basically you sign a “contract” with your guide, and they are agreeing to take full responsibility for transporting you from point A to point B safely…regardless of the method of travel.
 In this case, the transportation is simply a parachute!